-Alimony, also called spousal support or spousal maintenance, is the payment of money by one spouse to the other after separation or a divorce.
-Its purpose is to help the lower-earning spouse maintain the same standard of living after divorce.
+Alimony, also called spousal support or spousal maintenance, is the payment of money by one spouse to the other after separation or divorce.
+Its purpose is to help the lower-earning spouse cover expenses and maintain the same standard of living after divorce.

-If spouses follow certain rules, the IRS allows the paying spouse to deduct the alimony payments for tax reporting purposes.
+If spouses follow certain rules, the IRS allows the paying spouse an alimony deduction for tax reporting purposes.
 In turn, the recipient must report the alimony payments as income.
-In many cases, this results in a tax savings for both spouses—they are shifting income from a higher to a lower tax bracket by transferring alimony from the higher-earning spouse to the lower-earning one.
-The high earner saves money that would otherwise be paid to the IRS.
+In many cases, this results in tax savings for both spouses—they are shifting income from a higher to a lower tax bracket by transferring alimony from the higher-earning spouse to the lower-earning one.
+The high earner saves money that would otherwise go to the IRS.
 The recipient's tax bracket doesn't usually change as a result of the alimony payments, and the payor is sometimes more generous because of the tax savings.

-Not all alimony payments, however qualify as deductions.
+However, not all alimony payments qualify as deductions.
 The IRS imposes seven requirements on taxpayers seeking to deduct alimony payments:

 You can deduct the amount of alimony payments even if you don't itemize deductions on your income tax return.
 Use the standard income tax return, IRS Form 1040, to claim the deduction.
 You can't use the simpler Form 1040EZ or Form 1040A.
 You'll need to provide your former spouse's social security number.